 While I’m only 5’4 and usually go with a 28″ inseam, I know many women are taller than me and looking for leggings that are longer.
 Eddie Bauer caters to tall women for leggings, pants and ski pants.
 The Cross-Over Winter Trail High Rise leggings are an excellent option.
 With a brushed fleece lining and moisture-wicking, odour control, they also have a side pocket with a zippered pocket on top.
 The tall option should be 3″ longer than regular for a 31″ inseam.

 lululemon creates tights for plus-sized women.
-The Fast and Free Nulux tights with side pockets go up to a size 14.
-The Base Pace High Rise Fleece tights are made of a tech fleece and water repellant and go up to a size 20.
+The Fast and Free Nulux tights with side pockets go up to a size 20.
+The Base Pace High Rise Fleece tights are made of a tech fleece and water repellant also go up to a size 20.

 Eddie Bauer offers plus sizes in 2X and 3X for their Cross-Over Winter Trail High Rise leggings which are moisture-wicking with a side pocket and zippered coin pocket.